Benefits of Proton Therapy

 When protons enter the body, most of their energy is deposited at the targeted tumor and do not continue beyond that target.
 This unique behavior allows protons to destroy cancer cells while minimizing damage to nearby healthy tissue and critical organs.
 This is different from traditional radiation, in which x-rays deposit more radiation before their target, then continue delivering radiation beyond the target until exiting the body.

 The image above shows the difference between protons and x-rays (IMRT).
 The goal of treatment is to deliver the proper dose of radiation directly to the tumor, while limiting the amount of exposure to surrounding healthy tissue.
 This is illustrated by the orange area, which represents proton therapy.
 On the other hand, the gray area shows how x-rays use IMRT to deliver radiation.
 Much of the healthy tissue in front of the target receives unnecessary radiation, and by the nature of x-rays, more unnecessary radiation is delivered beyond the tumor, compared to proton therapy.

-Only Proton Therapy Center in East Tennessee
+Only Proton Center in East TN

 Provision CARES Proton Therapy is located in West Knoxville.
 Our beautiful Dowell Springs campus is less than 10 minutes from downtown, just off Middlebrook Pike.

 From the moment you walk through our doors, you’ll be greeted at the front desk by our happy and friendly Hospitality Coordinators.
 They can answer many of your questions and will happily provide hospitality services around the area.

 Our Dowell Springs campus includes walking trails and water features designed to bring comfort and peace of mind to patients and families.

 As you walk into the treatment room for your procedure, you’ll be greeted by beautifully large images of the East Tennessee landscape to help calm any nerves you have.